 The expenses incurred by the service providers are to be reimbursed by the research organisations "in a reasonable amount".
 By limiting the reimbursement claim to costs of a reasonable amount, it is ensured that the researchers' access rights do not in practice run dry due to prohibitively high cost reimbursement claims.

-Against this background, the Commission's view is that the obligations set out in the notified draft could potentially constitute a restriction to the cross-border provision of information society services, within the meaning of Article 3(2) of the e-Commerce Directive, in as much as they would apply to online content-sharing services established in other Member States.
+Against this background, the Commission's view is that the obligation set out in the notified draft could constitute a restriction to the cross-border provision of information society services, in violation of Article 3(2) of the e-Commerce Directive, in as much as they would apply to online content-sharing services established in other Member States.
 The CJEU has adopted a broad interpretation of what measures have the potential of restricting the freedom to provide services.
 Article 56 TFEU requires not only the elimination of all discrimination against providers of services on grounds of nationality or the fact that they are established in a Member State other than that where the services are to be provided, but also the abolition of any restriction, even if it applies without distinction to national providers of services and to those of other Member States, which is liable to prohibit, impede or render less advantageous the activities of a provider of services established in another Member State where he lawfully provides similar services.
-Thus, a legislation of a Member State which requires a person carrying out an activity under the freedom to provide services from the territory of another Member State to provide information to research organisations may potentially constitute a restriction on the freedom to provide services, in so far as it gives rise to organisational burden of providing the requested data and potentially additional costs for activities carried out under the rules governing the freedom to provide services.
+Thus, a legislation of a Member State which requires a person carrying out an activity under the freedom to provide services from the territory of another Member State to provide information to research organisations may potentially constitute a restriction on the freedom to provide services, in so far as it gives rise to difficulties and potentially additional costs for activities carried out under the rules governing the freedom to provide services and is liable to be additional to the controls already conducted in the Member State of the establishment.